 • Aboriginal and Torres Strait Islander Yarn – Aboriginal and Torres Strait Islander students gather in a yarning circle for discussions and communal problem solving.

-• Art Studio – A place to bring in projects to work on or seek advice from peers.
+• Art Club – A place to bring in projects to work on or seek advice from peers.
 Year 12 only.

 • Book Club – For students who love reading to come together to discuss the books they are reading.